mridul3301/blog/src/pages/posts/NLP preprocessing.md

 **<span style="text-decoration:underline; font-size: 24px"> Introduction</span>**

-This blog attemps to provide the simple overview about the operation that happens inside Vanilla Transformers as mentioned in "Attention is all you need" paper.  **i.e.** computations inside the transformer.
-PyTorch implementation of the paper can be found <a href="https://github.com/33-Papers/Attention-Is-All-You-Need" target="_blank" style="text-decoration: none; color:skyblue">here</a>.</span>
+This blog attemps to provide the information about the operation that happens inside Vanilla Transformers as mentioned in "Attention is all you need" paper. **i.e.** computations inside the transformer.

 This paper introduced the concept of Transformer model architecture, which has become a foundational model in NLP tasks.
 The most fundamental concept in transformer architecture is the**_ self-attention _**mechanism.
 On surface level, **_self-attention_** is just another sequence-to-sequence operation i.e. It takes sequence as input and return sequence as output.
 But it is really powerful because of its ability to perform parallel computation and preserve long-term dependencies.